cmaene/ImageAnalysis/WMS/README.md

-# WMS
+##### WMS
-my WMS handling and routines, on-going..
+my WMS handling and routines in Python (but bash/terminal/command windows would work fine also.)

+On-going..